stonepros/stone/doc/radosgw/notifications.rst

 Bucket notifications provide a mechanism for sending information out of the radosgw when certain events are happening on the bucket.
 Currently, notifications could be sent to: HTTP, AMQP0.9.1 and Kafka endpoints.

-Note, that if the events should be stored in Ceph, in addition, or instead of being pushed to an endpoint, the `PubSub Module`_ should be used instead of the bucket notification mechanism.
+Note, that if the events should be stored in Stone, in addition, or instead of being pushed to an endpoint, the `PubSub Module`_ should be used instead of the bucket notification mechanism.

 A user can create different topics.
 A topic entity is defined by its name and is per tenant.
 A